kubernetes/website/content/en/blog/_posts/2022-03-31-ready-for-dockershim-removal.md

 ## I have a Docker dependency.
 What now?

-If your Kubernetes cluster does depend on Docker Engine and you intend to upgrade to Kubernetes v1.24 (which you should do for security), you will need to either change your container runtime from Docker Engine to something else, or use [cri-dockerd](https://github.com/Mirantis/cri-dockerd).
-Since [containerd](https://containerd.io/) is a graduated CNCF project and the runtime within Docker itself, it’s a safe bet.
+If your Kubernetes cluster does depend on Docker Engine and you intend to upgrade to Kubernetes v1.24 (which you should eventually do for security and similar reasons), you will need to either change your container runtime from Docker Engine to something else, or use [cri-dockerd](https://github.com/Mirantis/cri-dockerd).
+Since [containerd](https://containerd.io/) is a graduated CNCF project and the runtime within Docker itself, it’s a safe bet as an alternative container runtime.
 Fortunately, the Kubernetes project has already documented the process of [changing a node’s container runtime](/docs/tasks/administer-cluster/migrating-from-dockershim/change-runtime-containerd/), using containerd as the example.
 Instructions are similar for switching to one of the other supported runtimes.

 ## I want to upgrade Kubernetes, and I need to maintain compatibility with Docker as a runtime.
 What are my options?